jessicastenning/Bank-tech-test/README.md

 ```
 ## Approach

-To better understand the requirements of the brief, I initially broke down the requested features into User Stories
+To better understand the requirements of the brief, I broke down the requested features into User Stories.

 ## User Stories
 ```